Skip to content

 What collision data shows

-A history of accidents over time (rather than just one accident) tells us that there may be a problem we can justify spending money on.
-But it's only where accidents share a similar root cause that there is likely to be anything we can do that would be effective.
+A history of collisions over time (rather than just one collision) tells us that there may be a problem we can justify spending money on.
+But it's only where collisions share a similar root cause that there is likely to be anything we can do that would be effective.
 It might be, for example, that a location has had three collisions in a year but one was caused by a drunk driver, one by someone speeding, and one by a car overtaking in the other direction without allowing enough time.
 In this case, because there is no common root cause, there is no specific problem we can address.

 How to get Cheshire East collision data